 How Patio Heaters Work?

-For example, an area of 10 square feet that you want to raise from 60 degrees to 70 degrees up to eight feet from the ground will need 800 cubic feet times 10 degrees, or 8,000 BTUs.
-An area of 20 square feet would need 64,000 BTUs to raise the temperature from 50 degrees to 70.
+To calculate how many BTUs you need, let’s use this example.
+A 10’ patio is 60° and you want to raise it to 70°, up to 8’ from the ground.
+This keeps you and your guest inside a “bubble” of warmth.
+You will need 800 cubic feet x 10 ° or 8,000 BTUs.
+An area of 20 square feet would need 64,000 BTUs to raise the temperature from 50°to 70°.

 Types of Patio Heaters

 Now that we know how patio heaters work, let’s discuss the differences between propane and electric patio heaters.

 Propane Patio Heaters

 Propane heaters are the King of outdoor heaters.
 Did you know that more than half of outdoor appliances use propane?
 Since propane heaters do not need installation, they can be set up anywhere.
 This makes propane heaters ideal for events, large patios and backyards.

 - Higher heating capacity than electric heaters